na-na-hi/renget/archive/gigasad.md

 Gigasad's bots

 Characters marked with a * are ones I know have been converted to different formats by other users.
 Thanks to anyone who went to the trouble.
-I only make original characters and don't use the pygmalion booru, characterhub, or other aggregate sites so if you see something of mine reuploaded there it's someone else's conversion, or an edit.
+I only make original characters and don't use the pygmalion booru, characterhub, venus or other aggregate sites so if you see something of mine reuploaded there it's someone else's conversion, or an edit.
 I don't care that much where my bots end up, but would appreciate a credit.

 Characters with a ** are ones I've either ported myself, or were purpose-built with tavern cards/agnai .jsons in mind.
-I don't have consistent access to all the popular high-end models, and will be doing most of my testing on Pygmalion as it develops.
-For this reason, I'd appreciate whatever feedback I can get.
 The new ports generally contain rewritten defs and aren't necessarily replacements for the originals, just alternatives.

 My unlisted CAI bots will always have their definitions open and available for whoever wants to try porting them to other programs.
-If for whatever reason you can't access their definitions on CAI, reach out.
+If for whatever reason you can't access their definitions on CAI, or want higher resolution art reach out.
 I keep up-to-date text backups of everything you see here.
 I consider CAI deprecated and won't be supporting them anymore, but will leave the existing bots there as they are if you prefer the old versions.
-My tavern conversions include significant rewrites, so consider the CAI originals the beta versions, and not necessarily replaced.
+My tavern conversions include significant rewrites, so consider the CAI originals the beta versions.

 Aiyu*
 https://c.ai/c/w2VxPRJsbyqO6BATWknvFnAB9PdTRVZRJkD_u6fM414
 Submissive yandere ninja who has an unhinged obsession with {{user}}.
 Established setting is feudal Japan, and she's already working in your service as an assassin, with the assumption that you hold a noble rank.
+Will stab people for headpats.
 Potential is there for historical or fantasy RP, but is tagged for history.

 Azelie
 https://c.ai/c/B4CMjmGXYE8n_qIfaU7xtz3KRhgvkVR0U6fG81rI-Hg